vrmarcelino/CCMetagen/README.md

 ```
 You can also download the python files from https://github.com/vrmarcelino/CCMetagen/tree/master/tools

-Then add CCMetagen to the path, temporarily or permanently.
+Then add the CCMetagen python scripts to the path, temporarily or permanently.
 For example:
 `PATH=$PATH<your_folder>/CCMetagen/tools`

 To update CCMetagen, go to the CCMetagen folder and type: `git pull`